Digital Marketing Tips & Advice For 2021

 7. Investigate Your Bounce Rate

 Sam is the founder of Gold Tree Consulting and specializes in product management and search engine optimization.
-Having built up several successful commercial websites from scratch, Sam also helps his clients with digital marketing and provides bespoke marketing consultancy.
+Having built up several successful commercial websites from scratch, Sam also helps his clients with digital marketing and provides bespoke consultancy services.

-We offer SEO services to multiple clients, and our favorite digital marketing tip is to link your bounce rate to your keyword strategy.
+We offer SEO services to multiple clients, and our favorite digital marketing tactic is to link your bounce rate to your keyword strategy.

 High bounce rates indicate a mismatch between your ranking keywords and the content of the page.
 Bounce rate can also affect your SERP rankings.